mashiahd/1minute_waf/README.md

 ## Support Operating Systems

 - A debain linux-based operating system (tested on ubuntu 22.04.01)
+- A Proxmox VE 7.4-11 Minimum
-- A Proxmox VE 7.4-11 (Version 8 not tested yet)
+- A Proxmox VE 8 Is in Testing

 ## Prerequisites
 - wget installed